christopheradams/elixir_style_guide/README.md

   While this is the preferred method, take into account that copy-pasting multiline pipelines into IEx might result in a syntax error, as IEx will evaluate the first line without realizing that the next line has a pipeline.
+  To avoid this, you can wrap the pasted code in parentheses.

 * <a name="avoid-single-pipelines"></a>
   Avoid using the pipe operator just once.